Keeping West Virginia's Water Wild, Woolly, and Wonderful

 A West Virginia couple's dedication to protecting the headwaters of the Lost River and reforesting part of their farm are helping downstream brook trout and improving water quality from the headwaters of the Potomac River to the Chesapeake Bay.

-This is the first in a series of stories about how brook trout conservation efforts in West Virginia’s Eastern Panhandle are helping restore the Potomac River and the Chesapeake Bay.
+This is the first in a series of stories about the great clean water work that is happening upriver in West Virginia, Delaware, and other states that don’t directly border the Bay.
 Much of the funding and resources for this critical work are only made possible through the landmark 40-year Bay partnership, a collaborative effort between states, the federal government, and local partners to reduce pollution and restore habitats across our remarkable watershed.
-Stay tuned for more stories about West Virginia’s work restoring the Bay and its rivers in the coming weeks.

 They’re equally passionate about letting land that had once been farmed intensively return to a more natural state.
-Hope even changed the name from “Wild ‘n’ Wooly Farm” to “Wilding Wooly Farm” to emphasize their effort to “re-wild” parts of it.
+Hope even changed the name from “Wild ‘n’ Woolly Farm” to “Wilding Woolly Farm” to emphasize their effort to “re-wild” parts of it.

 So the conservation-minded couple turned to Trout Unlimited (TU) and its Potomac Headwaters Home Rivers Initiative for help.
 The Lost River, and the Cacapon River, which the Lost River becomes after getting “lost” underground, are among the headwaters of the Potomac River.